WordPress 5.8

 WordPress 5.8: Other new features

-For example, Twemoji, Twitter's open source database for emojis, has been updated to version 13.1, giving you more emojis to choose from.
+For example, Twemoji, Twitter’s open source database for emojis, has been updated to version 13.1, giving you more emojis to choose from.
 The menu when publishing articles has been adapted and is now easier to understand.
-And there is support for the WebP image format.
+And there is now support for the WebP image format.

 There are also new options for WordPress developers, for example:

-- New REST API endpoints in WordPress 5.8 for sidebars, widgets and widget types
+• New REST API endpoints in WordPress 5.8 for sidebars, widgets and widget types

-- Cached get_pages() calls are accelerated
+• Cached get_pages() calls are accelerated

-- Term relationships can be changed when querying contributions in the REST API
+• Term relationships can be changed when querying contributions in the REST API

 If you are interested in all the changes in detail, you can also read about them on WordPress.org.
 Here you can find the article on WordPress 5.8 Beta 1, here on Beta 2.

-Schedule: When is WordPress 5.8 coming?
+Timetable: When is WordPress 5.8 coming?

-By the way: There will be two more major updates in 2021: WordPress 5.9 will be released in September 2021 and WordPress 6.0 will follow in December 2021.
-At least that's the current plan.
+By the way: There will be two more major updates in 2021: WordPress 5.9 will be released in September 2021 and WordPress 6.0 will follow in December 2021 – at least that’s the current plan.

 Conclusion: What to make of WordPress 5.8?